feedhenry/sync-acceptance-testing/README.md

 # Sync Acceptance Testing

-Uses phantomjs to run the fh-js-sdk.
+Uses phantomjs to run the fh-js-sdk, and jasmine for the test runner
-$fh.sync client calls can be made by using `page.evaluate`.
-$fh.sync server calls can be made by using the `fh` export from `application.js`

 The client runs on port 9002, and serves an index.html (which includes a browserfied main.js from app.js).
-The server runs on port 8001, and is just a plain application.js file, that exports the app & fh server api.
+The server runs on port 8001, and is just a plain application.js file.

 ## Usage

+Ensure mongod is running

 ```
 npm i